 In April of 1941, the Holden Realty Trust applied for (and subsequently received) permission to convert the property from a fraternity house into a lodging house.

-In February of 1942, after the approval of the change of use had been received, Helen E. Baader, trustee of the Holden Realty Trust, acquired 399 Marlborough from the Smithsonian Institution.
+In February of 1942, after the approval of the change of use had been received, Helen Elizabeth (Maclary) Baader, the widow of Albert Stanley Baader, as trustee of the Holden Realty Trust, acquired 399 Marlborough from the Smithsonian Institution.